Skip to Main Content

 About Us

-These two archive areas have two distinct focii: the Shepherd University Archive consist of records relating to the administrative, academic, social, and cultural history of Shepherd University since its creation in 1871.
+The Shepherd University Archive consists of records relating to the administrative, academic, social, and cultural history of Shepherd University since its creation in 1871.

 Items found here include: